KingOfTheAce2/Vastleggingsprogramma/README.md

 Documenten worden versleuteld opgeslagen, transport via TLS Alle acties worden in AuditLog vastgelegd
 Gebruik secrets via environment variables en rotation

+## GitHub Pages demo

+The file `index.html` with accompanying `script.js` demonstrates a minimal web page for testing in GitHub Pages.
+It includes a placeholder for future integration with the AuditCase API.